open-telemetry/opentelemetry-specification/specification/logs/api.md

   should be recorded as an attribute with key `event.name`.
 Care MUST be taken by the implementation to not override or delete this attribute while the `Event` is created to preserve its identity.
+  - Events require the `event.domain` attribute.
+The API MUST not allow creating an event if the Logger instance doesn't have `event.domain` scope attribute.
-  This function MAY be named `logEvent`.
+  - This function MAY be named `logEvent`.
 - Create a `LogRecord` and emit it to the processing pipeline.
   - This function MAY be named `logRecord`.
   - The intended users of this API is Log Appenders.